Skip to main content

 The problem

-I used to run a hosted linux web server, which was great for stuff like all those weird little scripts and things I wanted to run 'always on'.
-After a while I put a few websites on it, and some websites for friends, and my little brother, and the local residents association, and next thing I knew I was running a load of instances of Wordpress.
+I used to run a hosted Linux web server, which was great for stuff like all those weird little scripts and things I wanted to run 'always on'.
+After a while I put a few websites on it, and some websites for friends, and my little brother, and the local residents association, and next thing I knew I was running a load of instances of WordPress.
 I was also constantly fending off the advances of hackers who were forever finding exploits in the famously insecure blogging platform.

 A little look at the AWS Gateway Load Balancer